NEWS RELEASE

 [Achievement Award]

-(Tentative name) architectural design and construction supervision of new hotel building construction on former transportation bureau site (Sheraton Kagoshima) *As part of a series of achievements
+(Tentative name) architectural design and construction supervision of new construction of hotel building on former transportation bureau site (Sheraton Kagoshima) *As part of a series of achievements

-Kirameki Terrace a complex redevelopment project that has been underway on the former site of the Kagoshima City Transportation Bureau.
-In this development, our company has been responsible for architectural design and construction supervision of Kirameki Nangoku Parking, Kirameki Energy Center, Kirameki Terrace Healthcare Hospital, Imakiire General Hospital (2020), and Kirameki Nangoku Building (2023).
+Kirameki Terrace is a mixed-use redevelopment project that has been underway on the former site of the Kagoshima City Transportation Bureau.
+In this development, our company has been responsible for architectural design and construction supervision of Kirameki Nankoku Parking, Kirameki Energy Center, Kirameki Terrace Healthcare Hospital, Imakiire General Hospital (2020), and Kirameki Nankoku Building (2023).

 [Achievement Award]

-Winner of the 2023 Energy Conservation Grand Prize, Minister of Economy, Trade and Industry Award - Takasago Thermal Innovation Center
+Winner of the 2023 Energy Conservation Award, Minister of Economy, Trade and Industry Award - Takasago Thermal Engineering Innovation Center

-The Takasago Thermal Innovation Center (Tsukubamirai, Ibaraki Prefecture) is a project that makes use of our company's high level of expertise in environmental design.
-Since its completion, the facility has won numerous environmental awards both in Japan and overseas as a pioneer in carbon neutrality by making maximum use of renewable energy, including the implementation of groundwater, solar power generation, biomass generators, and large-capacity storage batteries, while pursuing user comfort.
-In January 2024, the facility won the Minister of Economy, Trade and Industry Award (Business Category), which is the highest award in the Energy Conservation Grand Prize, for the first time.
-Through these awards, related paper publications, magazine articles, etc., we are introducing our high technical capabilities and collaboration capabilities.
+The Takasago Thermal Science Innovation Center (Tsukubamirai City, Ibaraki Prefecture) is a project that utilizes our company's high level of expertise in environmental design.
+Since its completion, the facility has won numerous environmental awards both in Japan and overseas as it pursues user comfort while leading the way in carbon neutrality by making maximum use of renewable energy, including groundwater, solar power generation, biomass generators, and large-capacity storage batteries.
+In January 2024, it received its first Minister of Economy, Trade and Industry Award (Business Category), Grand Prize in Energy Conservation Award.
+These awards, related paper publications, magazine articles, etc. showcase our company's high level of technological expertise and collaboration capabilities.

 [Other projects nominated for in-house awards]